 Issues with endpoints that are not owned by the proposing/representing source (is solution that only source of endpoint registration is the owner)

-Issue with reporting non-functioning endpoints – how, process, dispute process (bay approach or private process with validation)
+Issue with reporting non-functioning endpoints – how, process, dispute process (ebay approach or private process with validation (remember to address this as a requirement)

-Ability to discover a FHIR associated electronic endpoint using a standard directory endpoint query that supports search criteria that are reasonably known by the requestor
+Ability to discover a FHIR associated electronic endpoint using a standard directory endpoint query that supports search criteria (e.g. name, specialty, location, NPI) that are reasonably known by the requestor

-Relationship between provider and endpoint
+Relationship between provider and endpoint (e.g. endpoint owned by organization where provider has a relationship)

 Endpoints have standard “metadata” that defines, for each endpoint